iikoshteruu/enhanced-grok-export/docs/troubleshooting.md

 # Troubleshooting Guide

-This guide helps resolve common issues with Enhanced Claude Export.
+This guide helps resolve common issues with Enhanced Grok Export.
 Follow the step-by-step solutions to get your export functionality working smoothly.

 ## 🚨 Quick Diagnostics